 Patients who are noncompliant with treatment are also candidates for discontinuation.
 These clients should be referred to other rehab services that may be more appropriate.

 Discontinuing methadone or buprenorphine can take several months because stopping abruptly can cause withdrawal.
 The dosage of medication is slowly reduced until you no longer experience cravings or symptoms of withdrawal.

 Naltrexone does not cause withdrawal.
 It may be discontinued immediately if you and your doctor agree the risk of relapse is low.

 Many people think of opioid rehab as a seven- or 30-day stay at a treatment facility.
 But recovery takes more than one month.
 Detox isn’t the only component of rehab.
 Residential therapy isn’t the final stage of recovery.

 , including outpatient therapy and aftercare, for multiple months.
-Many patients continue their rehabilitation for more than one year with the help of support groups and medication.
+Many patients maintain their recovery without relapse for more than a year with the help of support groups and medication.
 By participating in a comprehensive treatment program, you can recover from opioid addiction.